Part ofClaude Comparison: Which AI Should You Actually Use?

 Claude wins on writing quality, coding, and long documents; ChatGPT wins on images, voice, and versatility.
 Here's the task-by-task breakdown to pick yours.

 So, is Claude better than ChatGPT?
-For writing, coding, and working through long documents — yes; ChatGPT is better for image generation, voice, and all-round versatility.
-Neither is "better" at everything — the right pick depends on what fills your day.
-Below is the task-by-task breakdown, with pricing and a simple decision rule.
+For writing, coding, and working through long documents, yes — Claude's prose reads more naturally, its models top real-world coding benchmarks, and its 1M-token context holds entire books in one conversation.
+ChatGPT wins on image generation, voice, a more generous free tier, and all-round versatility.
+Neither is better at everything; the right pick depends on what fills your day.

 This guide is part of our wider Claude comparison hub, where we stack Claude against every major rival.